federedef/GraphPrioritizer/README.md

 ```

 ## Notes
-- The script makes use of `AutoFlow` for various processing steps.
+- The workflow makes use of `AutoFlow` for various processing steps.
 - Data sources include STRING, OMIM, DepMap, and other biological databases.
 - Ensure network connectivity when downloading data.

 ## License
-This script is intended for research and educational purposes.
+This repository is intended for research and educational purposes.